ISL 2019-20: Phil Brown - Injuries pegging Hyderabad back | Goal.com

 Robin Singh is one player who is yet to find his form at Hyderabad but the coach feels that it is more about the lack of support that would get the best out of the former East Bengal forward.

-"The Robin Singh that we had last year if you look at the supply that we had at the end of last season when I joined Pune (now Hyderabad FC) you had Iain Hume and Marcelinho alongside him."
+"The Robin Singh that we had last year if you look at the supply that we had at the end of last season when I joined Pune (now Hyderabad FC) you had Iain Hume and Marcelinho alongside him.," Brown has backed Singh to come good.